travis-ci/docs-travis-ci-com/source/content/docs/dev/overview.md

 that communicate primarily over [AMQP 0.9.1](http://rubyamqp.info/articles/amqp_9_1_model_explained/).
 Some of them also share our main database but in a way isolates updates from read requests.

-### One Day in Life of Push Notifications
+### One Day in Life of Build Request

 #### Early Morning

-When external `Push Notification` comes in via HTTP, it is handled by `Travis Server`.
+When external `Build Request` (currently, push notification from GitHub) comes in via HTTP, it is handled by `Travis Server`.
 If there is no existing builds history for the project, it is initialized. `Travis Server` then emits a `configuration task` message and is done with its part.

 `Configuration task` message is routed by RabbitMQ to a queue used by `Travis Hub`.
 The Hub fetches `.travis.yml` from project